20k/20k.github.io/_posts/2024-06-15-schwarzschild.markdown

 [^theyaretangentvectors]: Tensors and scalar functions are generally associated with a point in spacetime, which is their origin in a sense.
 More formally they are tangent vectors - tangent to the 'manifold' that is spacetime.
 Their origin is where you must calculate the metric tensor (and other tensors) to be able to do operations on them

-While you can evaluate whether or not a geodesic is timelike, or lightlike by using the line element, you can also directly use the metric tensor in its matrix form, as such
+While you can evaluate whether or not a geodesic is timelike, or lightlike by using the line element - you can also directly use the metric tensor in its matrix form, as such:

 $$ds^2 = -d\tau^2 = g_{\mu\nu} v^\mu v^\nu$$